 The Comprehensive Osteopathic Medical Licensure Exam (COMLEX-USA) is a standardized test of medical knowledge.
 The goal of the exam is to assess competency in the areas of knowledge related to practicing medicine.
 It tests the medical knowledge and clinical skills that are considered essential for an osteopathic physician to practice medicine without supervision.
 The COMLEX-USA includes standardized test questions and a pass/fail observed clinical examination performed by the student.

-The COMLEX-USA comprises Level 1, Level 2 CE and PE (Cognitive Evaluation and Performance Evaluation), and Level 3.
+The COMLEX-USA comprises Level 1, Level 2 CE (Cognitive Evaluation) and Level 3.
 It is administered by the National Board of Osteopathic Medical Examiners (NBOME).
 The NBOME is independent from the colleges of osteopathic medicine and has as its role the protection of the public.

 Level I of the exam is taken by the end of the second year of medical school prior to the clerkship training.
 Level 2-CE is taken during the clinical clerkship years prior to graduating from osteopathic medical school.
-COMLEX-USA Level 2-PE is an examination developed to test physical examination skills and is also taken prior to graduation.
 Level 3 is taken during GME.*

-The COMLEX-USA Level 1 and 2 (CE and PE) are required for graduation from an osteopathic medical college.
+The COMLEX-USA Level 1 and 2 (CE) are required for graduation from an osteopathic medical college.
 Each of the osteopathic colleges has its own requirements for progression through the stages of the COMLEX-USA before graduation.

 All 50 states in the United States accept COMLEX-USA as a licensure exam for the practice of medicine by osteopathic physicians.
 To learn more about the COMLEX-USA exam, please visit www.nbome.org.